Oscar Gonzalez Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.

-- The White Sox have a 4.65 team ERA that ranks 25th across all MLB pitching staffs.
+- The White Sox have a 4.65 team ERA that ranks 24th across all league pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (156 total, 1.4 per game).
+- White Sox pitchers combine to give up 156 total home runs at a rate of 1.4 per game (fourth-most in baseball).

+- Scholtens makes the start for the White Sox, his fourth of the season.
+He is 1-4 with a 3.07 ERA and 29 strikeouts in 44 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.